karakun/karakun.github.io/_people/mittie.md

 ---
 name: 'mittie'
+avatar: 'mittie'
 firstName: 'Dierk'
 lastName: 'König'
-description: 'Dierk is fellow of Karakun and Professor at the University of Applied Sciences and Arts, Northwestern Switzerland.
+description: 'Dierk is fellow of Karakun and professor at the University of Applied Sciences and Arts, Northwestern Switzerland.
 He is the main author of the best-selling book "Groovy in Action".
 More info under https://dierk.github.io/Home/'
 twitter: 'mittie'
 awards:
     - 'java-champion'